ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-us.md

 ### Debugging / Troubleshooting

-It may happens some issues can appear, if you don't understand why a Secret is never created after a SealedSecret creation, one of the common issue is you probably sealed the secret with another certificate than the ones the controller know.
+Some issues may appear.
+If you don't understand why a Secret is never created after a SealedSecret creation, one of the common explanation is that you probably sealed the secret with another certificate than the ones the controller knows.

 In order to debug/troubleshoot the behavior of the `sealed-secrets-controller`, you can watch its logs: